Providing scholarships, mentors and hope to deserving low-income students

 2010–Awarded U.S. Department of Education Innovation Grant for College Access

 2011—OPPAGA* Mentoring Study results: Take Stock in Children students outperform their peers [*Florida Legislature’s Office of Program Policy Analysis and Government Accountability]

 What is Take Stock in Children?

 Take Stock in Children is a statewide, not-for-profit program administered locally since 1996 by the Escambia County Public Schools Foundation.
 Take Stock provides an educational pathway for deserving, low-income students.
-We have a proven 20-year history of helping at-risk children stay in school, graduate from high school, complete college and become productive citizens.
+We have a proven 23-year history of helping at-risk children stay in school, graduate from high school, complete college and become productive citizens.
 This success is achieved through an innovative multi-year program model of mentorship, a college success coach, accountability, college readiness skills training and scholarship.
-Over 96% of our students graduate from high school and 87% go on to pursue a post-secondary education, well above the national average.
+Over 96% of our students graduate from high school, 96% go on to pursue a post-secondary education, and 67% attain a college degree– all well above the national average.